 How to obtain a medical certificate:

 - If you believe there are grounds to submit a personal circumstances request because you are currently unwell, you should complete the standard university ‘Medical Certification Form.’

-- You should then make an appointment for examination at the UHC and bring the medical certification form with you.
+- You should then make an appointment for an examination at the UHC and bring the medical certification form with you.

-- The form will be completed in the GP/Nurse practitioner’s time and available for collection 1-3 working days.
+- The form will be completed in the GP/Nurse practitioner’s time and available for collection in 1-3 working days.

-- You will need to pay the applicable private ‘Medical Certification Form’ fee before collecting you form from Reception.
+- You will need to pay the applicable private ‘Medical Certification Form’ fee before collecting your form from Reception.
 This is currently £30.